amandavisconti/DHslack/CodeOfConduct.md

 # DH Slack: Code of Conduct

+* Code of conduct intro
+* Reporting
+* Consequences
+* Harassment includes...
+* Moderation
+* Technical policies
+* Permanence & privacy
+* Help us improve this code of conduct
+* License, attribution, credit

 This code of conduct is an evolving document that changes following discussion on the DH Slack's #meta channel and involves the work and input of many DH Slack members.

 The Digital Humanities Slack is dedicated to providing a harassment-free online community experience for everyone regardless of digital humanities experience, employment, technical skills, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of DH Slack team members in any form.
 Sexual language and imagery is not appropriate for this Slack.
 Dismissive or belittling behavior (e.g. answering questions with links to Let Me Google That For You) is not allowed.

 Harassment and other code of conduct violations reduce the value of our community for everyone.
 Community members violating these rules may be banned from this Slack at the discretion of the team owner.

+## Reporting
+If someone makes you *or anyone else* feel unsafe or unwelcome, please report it as soon as possible to Amanda Visconti (via direct message or aviscont@purdue.edu).
+Your information will be kept anonymous and never shared unless you explicitly consent to its sharing.
+You won't be asked to confront anyone and we won't tell anyone who you are.

 ##Consequences